Imjin War: Battle of Hansan Island

 In response to the Korean navy's success, Toyotomi Hideyoshi recalled three commanders from land-based activities: Wakisaka Yasuharu, Katō Yoshiaki, and Kuki Yoshitaka.
-Hideyoshi understood that if the Koreans won command of the sea, this would be the end of the invasion of Korea, and ordered the destruction of the Korean fleet, with Yi Sunsin's head to be brought to him.
-Kuki, a former pirate, had the most naval experience, while Katō Yoshiaki was one of the "Seven Spears of Shizugatake".
+Hideyoshi understood that if the Koreans won command of the sea, it would mean the end of the invasion, and ordered the destruction of the Korean fleet and for Yi Sun-sin's head to be brought to him.
 However, the commanders arrived in Busan nine days before Hideyoshi's order was actually issued, and assembled a squadron to counter the Korean navy.
-Eventually, Wakisaka completed his preparations, and his eagerness to win military honor pushed him to launch an attack against the Koreans without waiting for the other commanders to finish.
+Eventually, Wakisaka completed his preparations, and his eagerness to win military honor pushed him to launch an attack against the Koreans without waiting for the other commanders.

-The combined Korean navy of 53 ships, under the commands of Yi Sun-sin and Yi Ŏkki, was carrying out a search-and-destroy operation because the Japanese troops on land were advancing into Jeolla Province.
+Following this, the combined Korean navy of 53 ships, under the commands of Yi Sun-sin and Yi Ŏkki, carried out a search-and-destroy operation because the Japanese troops on land were advancing into Jeolla Province.
 Jeolla Province was the only Korean territory to be untouched by major military action, and served as home for the three commanders and the only active Korean naval force.
 The Korean navy considered it best to destroy naval support for the Japanese to reduce the effectiveness of the enemy ground troops.